tytydraco/yessleep/out/Be_careful_on_prostitutes_in_Bucharest_They_might_not_be_human.md

 &#x200B;

 At some point, he proposed that we go for a walk on the outskirts of Bucharest, on an area famous for the prostitutes that give their services to passing drivers.
-I was a little reluctant but, since as did not had a girlfriend at the time and I was a little drunk, I agreed.
+I was a little reluctant but, since I had not a girlfriend at the time and I was a little drunk, I agreed.
 So, we went to the north-west of Bucharest, where one of the last patches of forest still existed in the area of the city, in Băneasa.

 &#x200B;